 A lot of people are surprised when they realize that they have a dust mite infestation in their bedroom and can’t understand how they got there – and now you know why.

-Question #2: How Can You Know if You Have Dust Mites?
+How Do Know if You Have Dust Mites?

-The answer to this question is actually a lot more simple than you may think.
+And the answer is actually a lot more simple than you may think.

 If you can get your hands on a cheap microscope from a toy or hobby store that has at least a 10x magnification lens, you can find out once and for all if your home has dust mites in it.